sebastianotronto/h48/README.md

 ABCDEFGH=ABCDEFGHIJKL=A
 ```

-The cube after the move F looks like this:
+The cube after the move Fw looks like this:

 ```
-MBODSFQH=ZBCYEFGHQTKL=A
+ANCPETGR=AbaDEFGHIJRS=L
 ```

 A cube in B32 format is always 23 characters long (24 if the terminating